mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

    Replace `<REPOSITORY-URL>` with the URL of the repository we just created on GitHub.

-4. Once you are done making changes to your Toolpad app, verify that we are on the `main` branch, commit these changes and push them to GitHub.
+4. Once you are done making changes to your Toolpad Studio app, verify that we are on the `main` branch, commit these changes and push them to GitHub.

    ```bash
    git add .